IdpugantiSanjay/bin/README.md

 ##### how does syntax highlighting work?

 To get syntax highlighting you need to add the file extension at the end of your paste URL.

+##### TODO:

+1. Allow option to specify key name in POST request.
+2. Serialize LinkedHashMap to a file and read from that file when application is started